I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prnasntp/nf-prnasntp-routercreateprintasyncnotificationchannel.md

 ## -remarks
 <p>In some cases, you must release the channel that you created with the <code>RouterCreatePrintAsyncNotificationChannel</code> function by calling <b>Release</b> on IPrintAsyncNotifyChannel.
 For information about when to release a channel, see <a href="NULL">Notification Channel</a>.</p>

-<p>In some cases, you must release the channel that you created with the <code>RouterCreatePrintAsyncNotificationChannel</code> function by calling <b>Release</b> on IPrintAsyncNotifyChannel.
-For information about when to release a channel, see <a href="NULL">Notification Channel</a>.</p>

 ## -requirements
 <table>
 <tr>